aupiff/collar-daniells-solutions/lesson_3.md

 2. Convocantne? cantantne? laudantne?

-Do they call together? do they sing? do the praise?
+Do they call together? do they sing? do they praise?

 3. Natās, labōrās, ambulās.